Hinton Battle (Producer)

 Kenneth Ferrone (Director)

-credits include work at the Alley Theatre, Williamstown Theatre Festival, Bay
+credits include productions at the Alley Theatre, Williamstown Theatre Festival, Bay

 Lauren Lim-Jackson (Choreographer)

 Broadway: Finian’s Rainbow.
 Off-Broadway: The Wiz (Encores!).
 Regional: Memphis (La Jolla, 5th Ave.), High School Musical 2 (TOTS).
 Tour: West Side Story (world tour).
 Film/TV: The Smurfs, Mrs. Santa Claus, “Kidsongs.”
 Harvard graduate.
 Thanks and love to the Mine, Marguerite, family and B.

 Kia Rogers (Lighting Design)